G708/clover-dash/README.md

 ## 6. Citation
 If you use `Clover` or `clover-dash`, please cite the following:

-> Oba, G. M., & Nakato, R. (2023).
-Clover: An unbiased method for prioritizing differentially expressed genes using a data-driven approach.
-GitHub.
-URL: https://github.com/G708/Clover
+> Oba GM, Nakato R. Clover: An unbiased method for prioritizing differentially expressed genes using a data-driven approach.
+Genes Cells.
+2024 Apr 11. doi: [10.1111/gtc.13119](https://doi.org/10.1111/gtc.13119).
+Epub ahead of print.
+PMID: 38602264.